Wednesday, September 27, 2023

 John and Frances Angelos Law Center

-Please join us on Wednesday, September 27, 2023, for this important day-long symposium focused on The Harm of Removal to Children, Parents, and Communities, presented by the Sayra and Neil Meyerhoff Center for Families, Children and the Courts (CFCC) at the University of Baltimore School of Law.
+On Wednesday, September 27, 2023, CFCC hosted an important day-long symposium focused on The Harm of Removal to Children, Parents, and Communities, presented by the Sayra and Neil Meyerhoff Center for Families, Children and the Courts (CFCC) at the University of Baltimore School of Law.

 When children are separated from their parents by legal systems, they suffer permanent trauma.
 The anguish is no less for parents who find themselves without their children due to state intervention.
 Both parents and children experience detrimental effects on their mental, emotional, and physical health.
 Further, the larger community suffers when there is a systemic pattern of continually breaking up families.
 Join us to discuss the impact of family separation and to collectively brainstorm about how we keep families intact and support their health and well-being.